thenorili/PulseAudio-Record-In-and-Out/README.md

 Adding this to the end of /etc/pulse/default.pa FINALLY permitted me to AT LAST record mic input and computer output.

-I highly reccomend using the program audio-recorder for this.
-It's the most capable of its kin for this task.
+The programs I use are pavucontrol and audio-recorder {source of "User defined audio source" set to OutSink and MicSink}.

-## Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa
+# Add this to the end of /etc/pulse/default.pa or ~/.pulse/default.pa

-## Ensure that the value of source=0 is your stereo monitor index & source=1 is your mic input via "pacmd list-sources"
+# Ensure that the value of source=0 is your stereo monitor index & source=1 is your mic input via "pacmd list-sources"

-  ## This sink mirrors monitored speaker output
+  # This sink mirrors monitored speaker output

 load-module module-null-sink sink_name=OutSink